-The federal government will not release FAFSA information to schools until Mid-March.
+The federal government will not provide FAFSA information to schools until Mid-March.
 You will receive an email from UVU once we receive your application.
 You can expect your financial aid offer by early June.
 We will provide additional updates here as more information becomes available.

 UVU’s school code is 004027

-For more information, visit https://studentaid.gov/announcements-events/fafsa-support
+For more information, visit https://studentaid.gov/announcements-events/fafsa-support.

 There have been some major changes to the FAFSA form that are designed to give you a more user-friendly experience.